Author Archive: Elz Cuya

 Once again, photographer Lisa Kristine brings us the extraordinary peoples from far-off worlds.
 This time, Mali and Morocco.

-By Stacy Fowler with Elz Cuya Our nine to five jobs certainly take a toll on us.
-That’s why you want to be certain you get the most out of your vacation.
-One World Bicycle Expeditions in Thailand promises exactly that, through eco-tourism.
-Eco-tourism offers participants an opportunity to become immersed in a different culture
+Our nine-to-five jobs certainly take a toll on us.
+That's why you want to be certain you get the most out of your vacation.
+Eco-tourism promises exactly that.

 In celebration of National Poetry Month, I sought a story on traveling poets — it wasn't difficult.
 It seems that the theme of journeying is a universal one.
 Enjoy this story on traveling poets, Joi Barrios and Abena Songbird.

 Cheryl Friedman can’t hold the same job for more than three years.
 This isn’t because she’s irresponsible, or untalented, it’s because she can’t let three years go by without taking a long trip.

 Imagine riding your bike 7,000 miles to Nepal, carrying a year's supply of gear and food.
 Next, think about carrying 143 pounds, unassisted, up to Everest Base Camp.
 Now picture yourself climbing the world's tallest mountain alone, completely self-contained, without the help of Sherpas and without bottled oxygen.
 Sound impossible?
 In May of 1996, a Swedish mountaineer named Göran Kropp accomplished just that.
 Then he packed his gear and biked back home.

 "Where would you go to find the answers to life's deepest questions?
 Is there a God?
 Why am I here?
 Is there life after death?"
 For seventy-six year old Professor Graham Collier, the answers were found in Antarctica.